andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 If you want to see it, [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions) has the workings for the solution.

 ## Problem 170
-This problem, while it doesnt add anything new specifically to our arsenal, it is worth stepping through slowly as it requires we use what tools we have gathered so far in a slightly different way.
-We're going to follow [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions) closely but a little more slowly as usual.
+This problem, while it doesnt add anything new specifically to our arsenal, is worth stepping through slowly as it requires we use what tools we have gathered so far in a slightly different way.
+We're again going to follow [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions) closely, but going even more slowly as usual.

 First up, we need to have twigged we're talking about polynomials again (this is just like the Problem 165 starting point remember?) and again in this case a second-degree one.
-That means we need to load the $ax^2 + bx + c$ pattern into our level-one matching cache.
+That means we need to load the $ax^2 + bx + c$ pattern into our level-one brain-pattern-matching cache.

 With that done, we can bring in a statement that we know to be true: